abutcher/cf-diff/README.markdown

 ### Usage:

-In this example, I've added an ACL to my local template and there is no diff with the remote template.
+In this example, I've removed an ACL to my local template and there is no diff with the remote template.

 ```